-The online gambling industry is subject to scrutiny at every turn, from licensing regulators in the main but also from sites like RightCasino and others who keep a close eye on how casinos are run.
-We do our best to constantly update our site so that only reputable casinos make the cut and quickly blacklisting casinos that do not.
+The online gambling industry is subject to scrutiny at every turn, from licensing regulators in the main but also from sites like RightCasino and others who keep a close eye on how online casinos are run.
+We do our best to constantly update our site so that only reputable online casinos make the cut and quickly blacklisting casinos that do not.

 Being able to spot a rogue casino is a valuable skill for a player and it might save you trouble (and cash) down the line.
 Here are our tips on identifying dodgy casino sites for yourself.

 There are a number of factors that contribute to a casino being labelled as rogue and sometimes, the really brazen sites commit a multitude of these sins at once.